-126. With cost-effectiveness of renewable energy improving worldwide, IRENA's support, tailored advice, tools and methodologies are increasingly sought after.
+- 120. With cost-effectiveness of renewable energy improving worldwide, IRENA's support, tailored advice, tools and methodologies are increasingly sought after.
 Requests for advice and assistance on issues such as roadmaps, planning, resource assessment, enabling frameworks, renewable energy finance, jobs and local content among others, are increasing substantially.
 Realising change on the ground will in great part depend on the ability to respond to these requests.
 Increasingly, they are related to country efforts to refine and operationalise NDCs.
 IRENA's ability to provide support in these efforts, either directly or through partners, will strengthen the collective ability to transform the global energy system.

-127. Many of the areas outlined above have benefited from IRENA's work to date, and will remain relevant in the upcoming five-year strategic period.
+These efforts will also include continuous support to, and collaboration with climate action initiatives, such as the Africa Renewable Energy Initiative (AREI) and the International Solar Alliance (ISA), and partnerships on topics of relevance to renewable energy deployment, such as desalination, transport, food security and land use, among others. - 121.
+Many of the areas outlined above have benefited from IRENA's work to date, and will remain relevant in the upcoming five-year strategic period.
 Through predictable voluntary resources, they could be carried out over successive programmatic cycles, to enable sustained engagement and impact.
 It is estimated that, in the coming biennium, additional USD 25 million would be needed for these activities.
-Some USD 7 million is already available from the existing or upcoming voluntary contributions from France, Germany (International Climate Initiative), Iceland, Japan, the Walloon region of Belgium, as well as the UAE which is also fully supporting the IRENA/ADFD Project Facility.

-128. Targeted resource mobilisation strategy will be deployed to secure the resources for the remaining 18 million.
-In this regard, IRENA's central programme support function will be strengthened to facilitate internal coordination and strategic integration of voluntary resources in IRENA's programmatic work, consistent and targeted engagement with donors, and timely and comprehensive reporting.

-129. The IRENA Statute also provides for financing by voluntary contributions and 'other possible sources'.
+Some USD 12 million is already available from the existing or upcoming voluntary contributions from France, Germany (International Climate Initiative), Iceland, Japan, Norway, the Walloon region of Belgium, as well as the UAE which is also fully supporting the IRENA/ADFD Project Facility. - 122.
+Targeted resource mobilisation strategy will be deployed to secure the resources for the remaining 18 million.
+In this regard, IRENA's central programme support function will be strengthened to facilitate internal coordination and strategic integration of voluntary resources in IRENA's programmatic work, consistent and targeted engagement with donors, and timely and comprehensive reporting. - 123.
+The IRENA Statute also provides for financing by voluntary contributions and 'other possible sources'.
 In the course of MTS discussions, Members encouraged the Agency to explore such possibilities, with the overriding imperative of retaining IRENA's independence, objectivity and inclusiveness.
 In the coming biennium, IRENA will develop the criteria and strategies for this purpose, in close collaboration with Members.